ifmcjthenknczny/quiz-app-vue/README.md

 # quiz-app-vue

 This project is a quiz application built with Vue 3.
 It fetches trivia questions of sports theme from an external API and allows user to answer them.
+After answering all of them, there is short summary and possibility to restart the quiz.

 [Deployed quiz](https://quiz-app-vue-rho.vercel.app/)